Best Patient Care Technician Schools in Hawaii

 • What’s the student-to-instructor ratio?

-• Does the school help with job placement?
+• Does the school help with career services?

-You should also visit the campus if possible, talk to instructors, and check graduation and job placement rates.
+You should also visit the campus if possible, talk to instructors, and check graduation and employment outcomes (verify with the school).

 CNA programs in Hawaii cost differently depending on the school.
 Community colleges tend to be more affordable than private training centers.
 Books, uniforms, and exam fees are extra.